'Three Billboards' wins, women make waves at UK film awards

 Associated Press

-LONDON (AP) - Ferocious female-led tragicomedy "Three Billboards Outside Ebbing, Missouri" was the big winner Sunday at the British Academy Film Awards in London, where women demanding an end to harassment, abuse and inequality dominated the ceremony.
+LONDON (AP) - The ferocious female-led tragi-comedy "Three Billboards Outside Ebbing, Missouri" was the big winner at the British Academy Film Awards in London, where women demanding an end to harassment, abuse and inequality dominated the ceremony.

 Producer Graham Broadbent said the movie is "the story of a woman taking on the establishment and status quo."